Who We Are

 Our Mission & Business Purpose

-Peter F. Drucker was the organizational thought leader of the 20th century.
+MMN is inspired by the management ideas of Peter F. Drucker the organizational thought leader of the 20th century, and others who followed.

 Drucker revealed basic principles & practices of management success in easy-to-understand language using real-life examples for maximum reader interest and comprehension.